Chombo cha ndani ya mji wa uzazi (IUDs)

 Typically, IUDs are expelled in fewer than 5% of women during the first year after insertion, often during the first few weeks.
 Sometimes a woman does not notice the expulsion.
 Plastic strings are attached to the IUD so that if she wishes, a woman can check every so often to make sure that the IUD is still in place.
 However, a woman typically has bleeding or pain if an IUD is expelled or is in the wrong position.
 If another IUD is inserted after one has been expelled, it usually stays in place.
 If doctors suspect that the IUD has been expelled, women must use another form of birth control until the problem is resolved.

-If women conceive with an IUD in place, they are more likely to have a mislocated (ectopic) pregnancy.
+If women conceive with an IUD in place, they are more likely to have a pregnancy located outside of the uterus (ectopic).
 Nonetheless, the overall risk of an ectopic pregnancy is much lower for women using IUDs than for those not using a contraceptive method because IUDs prevent pregnancy effectively.

 Manufaa yawezekanayo

-In addition to providing effective birth control, all types of IUDs may reduce the risk of uterine (endometrial) cancer and cancer of the ovaries.
+In addition to providing effective birth control, levonorgestrel-releasing IUDs may reduce the risk of uterine (endometrial) cancer and cancer of the ovaries.